abrt/faf/HACKING.md

 #### Scheduler

-Make sure the database connection is properly set up in the `[Storage]` section of `/etc/faf/faf.conf` on the local machine.

-Start the `faf-celery-worker` and `faf-celery-beat` services:
+Start the `faf-celery-worker` and `faf-celery-beat` services in the container:

+    $ faf-celery-worker start
+    $ faf-celery-beat start

+or on the local machine:

     $ systemctl start faf-celery-worker.service
     $ systemctl start faf-celery-beat.service

+If using the local machine, make sure the database connection is properly set up in the `[Storage]` section of `/etc/faf/faf.conf`.

 ### Reporting into FAF
 1. Set a `URL` to your server in `/etc/libreport/plugins/ureport.conf`